Pulmonary Consultation Service

 In the second year, the Pulmonary/Critical Care fellows have the opportunity to rotate on the Anesthesiology Service where they achieve proficiency in airway management and intubation.

-Rotation includes activities at the Sleep Disorders Center, with its associated Sleep Lab, and the Pulmonary Function Laboratory.
+Rotation includes activities at the Sleep Disorders Center with its associated Sleep Lab.
 Although sleep apnea syndromes make up a large part of the caseload, all types of sleep disorders are seen during clinic in this rotation.
 Ongoing research, particularly in the treatment of obstructive sleep apnea, is discussed.
 Pulmonary fellows gain experience in patient evaluation and in the techniques and interpretation of nocturnal polysomnography.
-More recently the sleep rotation has been nested with the Physiology and PFT rotation.

 Physiology and Pulmonary Function Laboratory